-As attendance is often critical to a student’s mastery of knowledge and/or skills, many college instructors establish attendance policies, which are mentioned in their syllabi.
+Attendance is often critical to a student’s mastery of knowledge and/or skills.
+Many college instructors establish attendance policies, which are mentioned in their syllabi.
 Students are expected to follow attendance policies established by the instructor in each class.
 However, the university recognizes that there may be times when a qualified student with a disability cannot attend class because of disability-related reasons.
+An attendance accommodation is considered a reasonable accommodation and does not cover frequent absences or being absent for long periods of time.

 When is an Attendance Accommodation Appropriate?

+Approval of this accommodation is determined on a case by case basis.
 The disabilities covered under this accommodation are typically chronic or episodic in nature.
 This accommodation allows for a reasonable amount of excused absences and the ability to make up missed assignments, exams and quizzes within a specified amount of time.
-Implementation of this accommodation is determined on a case by case basis.

-If you are contacted by OARS about attendance as a possible accommodation, we will seek an understanding in the role attendance plays in the design of your course.
-As well a basic understanding of the impact or role timing of assignments and exams plays on the interactive or participatory nature of a course.
+If you are contacted by OARS about attendance as a possible accommodation, we will seek an understanding in the role attendance plays in the design of your course as well as a basic understanding of the impact or role timing of assignments and exams plays on the interactive or participatory nature of a course.

 What are the Expectations of the Students?

-- Students attend class regularly, arrive prepared for class, and be knowledgeable of the course material previously covered
+- Attend class regularly, arrive prepared for class, and be knowledgeable of the course material previously covered

-- Students participate in all course requirements such as exams, assignments, and other coursework
+- Participate in all course requirements such as exams, assignments, and other coursework

-- Students need to complete the same essential components and objectives of the course as stated in the syllabus
+- Complete the same essential components and objectives of the course as stated in the syllabus

-- Students may only use this accommodation for disability-related reasons that are documented through OARS
+- Use this accommodation for disability-related reasons that are documented through OARS

-Modification of the attendance policy does not mean that unlimited absences will be permitted.
-The number of absences permitted will be determined on a case-by-case basis.
 Absences for non-disability related reasons will not be excused.
 It is important that the student not abuse the accommodation regarding the attendance policy.
 If this occurs, the student will be asked to meet with the Director of the Office of Accessibility Resources and Services and the faculty member.
-If intentional accommodation abuse has occurred, the student could be subject to violation of the academic integrity policy located in the Student Handbook.
+If intentional accommodation abuse has occurred, the student will be subject to violation of the academic integrity policy located in the Student Handbook.

 What is the Process?